Different ways to legally smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.

 5) Recent tax changes may make it costlier to earn income in a corporation from sales to other private corporations in which the seller or a non-arm’s length person has an interest.
 As such, consideration may be given to paying a bonus to the shareholder and specifically tracking it to those higher taxed sales.
 Such a payment may reduce the total income taxed at higher rates.

-6) Proposed changes to the tax regime will likely require more careful tracking of an individual shareholder’s labour and capital contribution to the business, as well as risk assumed in respect of the business.
+6) Recent changes to the tax regime will likely require more careful tracking of an individual shareholder’s labour and capital contribution to the business, as well as risk assumed in respect of the business.
 Inputs should be tracked in a permanent file.
 Dividends paid that are not reasonable in respect of those contributions may be considered “split income”, and taxed at the highest tax rate.
 Several other exceptions may also apply.